Setzo/BasicsEverything/README.md

 Only the Mastermind.pas file isnt java, it is an old program I wrote, the first big one.
 I decided to keep it due to its sentimental value.

+BTW, Don't mind the c++ folder, it's only for the things I have to do for my uni.

 Peace.